 At KS1, the principal religions studied will be Christianity and Islam; at KS2, the principal religions studied will be Christianity, Islam and Hinduism.
 It is not expected that pupils will study all six major world religions in depth during their time at Boston West Academy, although they will have learning opportunities that allow them to encounter all these faiths.
 It is expected that pupils will also encounter non-religious worldviews, such as Humanism, as part of their RE curriculum.
 We carry out curriculum planning for RE in three phases (long-term, medium-term and short-term).
 The long-term plan maps the sequence of learning in RE; the medium-term plan gives details of each unit of study delivered to each Key Stage and show the progression of knowledge.
 In the short term, the class teacher produces slides and resources for each lesson.
-Teachers are asked to follow the suggested sequence of learning created by the RE subject leader which is based on content from suggested teaching and learning units, provided by the Diocesan of Lincoln, RE Adviser.
+Teachers are asked to follow the suggested content for teaching and learning in each unit, provided by the Diocesan of Lincoln, RE Adviser.
 These are discussed on an informal basis with the RE Subject Leader and form part of the annual monitoring process for RE teaching and learning.
-Teaching and Learning OfSTED guidance encourages a range of teaching and learning styles in RE; our policy is to aim to ensure enquiry, art, drama, thinking skills, speaking and listening activities, multisensory activities, visits/visitors, computing and other teaching strategies are used in order to enable each child to progress in RE according to their individual needs.
-We identify RE as one of the core subjects through which our pupils can develop spiritually, morally, socially and culturally, but we do not limit the delivery of SMSC to this subject alone.
-We provide an annual report on each child's progress in RE.
-This report will be based on regular monitoring of work in RE using a variety of methods, including verbal feedback, low stakes quizzes, mind maps and written comments on individual pieces of work.
+Teaching and Learning Ofsted guidance encourages a range of teaching and learning styles in RE; our policy is to aim to ensure enquiry, art, drama, thinking skills, speaking and listening activities, multisensory activities, visits/visitors, computing and other teaching strategies are used to enable each child to progress in RE according to their individual needs.
+We comments on individual pieces of work.